 After debating where to set up shop, they fell for the Hudson Valley and, more specifically, Wappingers Falls after learning more about the area's vibrant culture and thriving craft beverage scene.
 For the build, they chose to collaborate with R.L.
 Baxter Building Corp. to create the building’s contemporary, eye-catching design.

-When Ready Coffee Co. opens its doors to the public in the middle of February, it will serve coffee that uses beans roasted at its headquarters on Myers Corners Road in Wappingers Falls.
+When Ready Coffee Co. opens its doors to the public on February 15, it will serve coffee that uses beans roasted at its headquarters on Myers Corners Road in Wappingers Falls.
 In addition, it will debut specialty lattes, mochas, and iced, blended, and cold brew coffees to satisfy caffeine cravings.
 On the coffee-free side of things, an assortment of teas, along with chai, matcha, smoothies, hot chocolate, and Ready’s signature line of energy drinks will be available.
 All the black coffee drinkers out there, take note — a medium cuppa will run you $2.50.

 “It’s serious coffee, but fun,” Jordan enthuses.